sait-wbdv/assessments/cpnt262/final/README.md

 - Serve static assets from a `public` directory.
 - Return a custom 404 page when a file (or endpoint) cannot be found.
 - Mongoose connection authenticated using `.env` file.
-  - .on event for errors
-  - .once event for successful connection
+    - Log connection errors to the console.
+    - Log "Connected to DB..." to the console on successful connection.
+    - Respond with custom `500 Internal Server` error page if connection fails

 ---